Mark Winterbottom: 2018

 In 2018, Prodrive Racing Australia was again renamed, to Tickford Racing, and Winterbottom began the year with a top five Saturday result at the Adelaide 500 before a pit lane penalty dropped him down the field in the Sunday race.
 His fortunes did not improve, with Tickford Racing enduring a difficult start to the season until Winterbottom scored both his and Tickford Racing's first race podium of the year at the fifth event at Barbagallo.
 It was confirmed on 1 November that Winterbottom would leave Tickford Racing at the end of the 2018 season, after 13 years with the team.
 Despite a difficult final season with the team, in which he finished only 12th in the championship, Winterbottom left the team with a record of 412 race starts, 38 wins, 35 poles and 117 podiums.

 Team 18

-Winterbottom announced ahead of the 2018 Newcastle 500 that he would be moving to Team 18 in 2019, the first time he will have driven a Holden in his career.
+Winterbottom announced ahead of the 2018 Newcastle 500 that he would be moving to Team 18 in 2019, the first time he would drive a Holden in his career.
+Winterbottom achieved Team 18's first ever race victory in 2023 at the Darwin Triple Crown.

+At the end of 2024, after six year with the team, Winterbottom was replaced at Team 18 by Anton De Pasquale.
+Winterbottom found himself without a full time drive for 2025, after failed contract talks with PremiAir Racing and Brad Jones Racing.

+Return to Tickford Racing (co-driver)

+Following the end of Winterbottom's full-time career in the championship, Winterbottom returned to Tickford Racing for 2025 as a co-driver to Cam Waters in the endurance leg of the season.
+Waters and Winterbottom achieved a second place finish at The Bend 500.

+Winterbottom returned to partner Waters at Tickford in 2026, however he was called up to race Thomas Randle's car in the final race of the Darwin Triple Crown, after Randle had felt unwell after qualifying.
+Winterbottom received the news he would be racing an hour before the start, while he was working on commentary for the Super2 Series support race.